toomanycats/toomanycats.github.io/_posts/2016-07-24-everybody-should-code.md

   feature:
 date: 2016-07-24 14:33:35
 ---

-## Everybody Should Learn to Code
-What does `code` mean?
-To me, that does not mean actual programming.
+I do not consider "coding" to mean actual programming.
 So now we can discard the idea that everyone ahould be a programmer.
-[Coding Horror](https://blog. codinghorror. com/please-dont-learn-to-code/) put it well, but honestly that was obvious.
+[Coding Horror](https://blog. codinghorror.com/please-dont-learn-to-code/) put it well, but honestly that was obvious.

 <figure>
     <img src="/images/Ibm_px_xt_color.jpg" alt="Picture of IBM XT personal computer">